coda/packs-sdk/docs/samples/full/math.md

       execute: async function ([numbers]) {
         // Handle the error case where the list is empty. if (numbers.length === 0) {
-          throw new coda.UserVisibleError("The list cannot be empty.")
+          throw new coda.UserVisibleError("The list cannot be empty.");
         }

         // Handle the error case where all the numbers are zeros.